barguzin/hosvd_tensor_emulator/ece_reading_noi.md

 # Emulators

 > Emulator is a function that mimics the output of a simulator at a fraction of simulator's cost.
-Most frequently specified by Gaussian Processes, polynomial basis expansions, and non-linear surrogate models.
-Can we infer unknown calibration parameters from noisy indirect observation of system states at discrete spatial locations?
+The function is most frequently specified by Gaussian Processes, polynomial basis expansions, and non-linear surrogate models.

+### Can we infer unknown calibration parameters from noisy indirect observation of system states at discrete spatial locations?

 <!-- * Projecting the output onto a standard basis representation (principal components) and adapting emulators to lower-dimensional projection of these fields.  -->